umerhasan17/deep-robust-dronenav/README.md

 Note the below command is for installing habitat-sim (not needed if the conda environment is installed successfully

 ### Install habitat lab

+Build habitat lab from source using the specified commit hash.

 ```
 sudo apt update;
 sudo apt install pkg-config libhdf5-dev`;